11 Important Principles Of Electrical Safety

 • Temperature extremes: Extreme temperatures, both hot and cold, can affect the performance and lifespan of electrical equipment.
 Ensure that equipment is rated for the specific environmental conditions it will be exposed to, and consider using temperature controls or insulation to maintain safe operating conditions.

-• Corrosive or hazardous environments: Certain environments, such as those with high levels of corrosive gases, chemicals, or airborne particles, can cause damage to electrical equipment and increase the risk of electrical hazards.
-Use equipment rated for use in hazardous or corrosive environments, and follow proper maintenance procedures to minimize potential risks.
+• Corrosive or hazardous environments: Certain environments, such as those with high levels of corrosive gases, chemicals, or airborne particles, can damage electrical equipment and increase the risk of electrical hazards.
+Use equipment rated for use in hazardous or corrosive environments and follow proper maintenance procedures to minimize potential risks.

 • Space constraints: Limited space around electrical equipment can restrict proper airflow, leading to overheating and reduced performance.
 Ensure that equipment has adequate clearance for cooling and is not obstructed by other objects or materials.